 1/2 c. refined coconut oil, melted

 1/3 c. natural applesauce

 1. Whisk flour, flax, baking soda and salt in a medium bowl.

 2. In a second, larger bowl, whisk oil, vanilla and applesauce.
 Add dry ingredients to wet and stir until completely combined.
 Add chips and stir to combine.
 Cover and chill at least 30 minutes or up to several hours.

 3. Preheat oven to 350 degrees.
 Line large baking sheet with silpat or parchment paper.

 4. Scoop batter with cookie scoop or roll into small balls (about a scant tablespoon).
 Place 2 inches apart on cookie sheet and bake for 10 minutes.

 5. Cool 10 minutes on sheets then carefully transfer to wire rack to cool completely.

 Storing is tricky.
 They remain delicious but lose a bit of their crispness as they sit.
 Making small cookies helps with this, but they should be stored between sheets of parchment or waxed paper and only partially covered (don’t snap the top on the tupperware, just have it resting on top), and they’re best eaten in the first several days.
-Can’t yet vouch for how they freeze but will update this post when I can.
+They freeze BEAUTIFULLY and are almost as delicious when eaten cold, straight from the freezer.